niravcodes/niravcodes.github.io/pages/draft.md

 So, I went on a date, got called uncle for the first time, _and_ bought tangerines for the first time, all in a single day.

 "Look at you!
-You're all grown up now, town boy", I imagine her saying.
+You're all grown up now, town boy", I imagine Sumanta saying.
 The image of her amused, teasing face brings a smile to my face.

 My mother is next to her, and in visible consternation.

-"90 Rupees for tangerines.
+"90 rupees for tangerines.
 It's murder!
-Fights with his father to go be a town boy, comes back home with all brown hair like a _khaire_, drinks milk tea for breakfast, and now he's buying stupid tangerines for 90.
+Fights with his father to go be a town boy, comes back home with all golden hair like a _khaire_, drinks milk tea for breakfast, and now he's buying stupid tangerines for 90.
 Hasn't lived in the town for a year; but he thinks he can live like a raja."

 A peal of laughter escapes me before I can catch it, and suddenly I'm grinning alone to myself in the middle of Mahendra Pul like an idiot.
 I hurry to the bus.